determined-ai/determined/docs/tutorials/core-api-tutorial.rst

  Next Steps
 ************

-Go further with the Core API by visiting the tutorial, "Quickstart: Run a Core API MNIST Trial on a Local Cluster", where can walk through step-by-step instructions for integrating the PyTorch MNIST training example into Determined.
+Go further with the Core API by visiting :doc:`core-api-mnist-tutorial` where you'll walk through step-by-step instructions for integrating the PyTorch MNIST training example into Determined.